georgeyhere/Toast-RV32i/README.md

      - ISR handling
      - UVM and/or Formal Verification

-- Toast currently is capable of passing all RV32ui unit tests and has passed post-synthesis timing at 100MHz targeting Xilinx Artix-7 FPGA; however it has not been tested on hardware until updated here.
+- Toast currently is capable of passing all RV32ui unit tests and has passed post-synthesis timing at 100MHz targeting Xilinx Artix-7 FPGA.

+- Has not been tested on hardware until updated here.
 Very much still WIP, however updates may be infrequent due to school and other commitments.

 - Toast does not support interrupt handling, nor the CSR, FENCE, EBREAK, or ECALL instructions.